oroinc/documentation/commerce/cloud/monitoring.rst

 Stackdriver
 ^^^^^^^^^^^

-In OroCloud, the main monitoring tool is Stackdriver -- the cloud service for monitoring applications hosted on the Google Cloud Platform (GCP).
-Stackdriver is tightly integrated with GCP, requires minimal efforts for implementation and support, and generates no overhead for the monitored services and resources.
+In OroCloud, the main monitoring tool is Stackdriver -- the cloud service for monitoring applications hosted on Google Cloud Platform (GCP).
+Stackdriver is tightly integrated with GCP, requires minimal efforts for implementation and support, and generates no overhead for monitoring services and resources.

 NewRelic, Blackfire and Quanta (Supported)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-While Stackdriver is proven to be powerful and flexible monitoring tool, OroCloud team can provide NewRelic, Blackfire or Quanta monitoring solutions for customer convenience per additional request.
+While Stackdriver is proven to be powerful and flexible monitoring tool, OroCloud team can provide NewRelic, Blackfire or Quanta monitoring solutions for customer convenience.

-Other tools, including proprietary suits and systems, need additional evaluation of efforts for implementation and support.
+Other tools, including proprietary suites and systems, need additional discovery before committing to implementation and support.

 Monitoring Guidelines
 ~~~~~~~~~~~~~~~~~~~~~